yuyichao/explore/julia/new_gc/bit_swap.md

 * Restore gc bit for remset1

-    The mark or old bit is cleared by the write barrier.
-(See options in the write barrier section below.)
+    The old bit is cleared by the write barrier.
+    (See also alternative approaches below.)

-    This (and the last step about remset below) maintains another invariance that the GC bit is always accurate for old objects in the GC.
+    This (and the last step about remset below) maintains another invariance that the GC bits are always accurate for old objects in the GC.
 (And are only set to a fake value to avoid triggering the same write barrier multiple times).

 * mark: mark global roots + remset1

-    (This can be skipped if the user explicitly asked for a full collection.)
+    This can possibly be skipped if the user explicitly asked for a full collection.
+If we decide to skip this in such cases, the mark2 phase needs to keep the original old-marked counter valid when marking objects being promoted.
+See the sweep optimization section below about the old-marked counters.

     * age: ignore (mark never has anything to do with the age)
     * mark2: ignore (should always be cleared)